NREL/cpd-batch-upload/integration_examples/VASP_calculateBE/README.md

 # Required files
 ### VASP Files
-To use this script, the OSZICAR for the converged calculations must be present both the Clean/ subdirectory, as well as in each adsorption site subdirectory.
+To use this script, the OSZICAR for the converged calculations must be present in the Clean/ subdirectory, as well as in each adsorption site subdirectory.
 In addition, the directory path containing the gas-phase energies should be provided in the Compile_Upload_CPD_VASP.py file (line 10).
 The directory containing the gas-phase energy calculation must have the same name as {RefSpecies} in the adsorbate subdirectory, and should contain the corresponding OSZICAR file.

 ### CSV file
 The path must be set in Compile_Upload_CPD_VASP.py for writing the .csv file (line 152)